 I found this top from The Explorer’s Edge “For a bit of adventure try the Pakeshkag Lake Road, which offers a back country feel and wildlife viewing potential as it makes its way to its namesake lake and access point”.

-Long Point: is the fourth oldest provincial park in Ontario and is located on the northwest shore of Lake Erie near Port Rowan, Ontario.
+is the fourth oldest provincial park in Ontario and is located on the northwest shore of Lake Erie near Port Rowan, Ontario.
 Long point camp sites are entirely sand which makes for a very different experience than most campsites which are dirt.

 Over 1.5 km sandy beach on the warm waters of Lake Erie, there is excellent fishing and boating opportunities in Long Point Bay.
 Long Point has a very wide shoreline which is perfect to allow kids lots of space to play in the sand and build sand castles.
 Make sure you pack a frisbee or ball as there is lots of open area to play sports on the beach.

-Macgregor Point: Our friends at Camping with the Coles love checking out campgrounds and wanted to share their favourite Macgregor Point with us.
+Our friends at Camping with the Coles love checking out campgrounds and wanted to share their favourite Macgregor Point with us.
 Checkout their full Youtube Review of 2021 Camping in Ontario, as they explored 11 different parks in Ontario.
 You can also find them on Facebook!

-If you book a campsite here, you’re likely to have a private site surrounded by mature trees.
+If you book a campsite here, you’re likely to have a private site surrounded by wooded areas.
 If you opt for one of the group campsites, you’ll have even more privacy as they’re located further into the park than the individual sites, which means fewer people and less vehicle traffic coming through.
-Our favourite group site consisted of six private sites in a ring around a large fire pit where we’d gather with our friends every night.
+Our favorite group site consisted of six private sites in a ring around a large fire pit where we’d gather with our friends every night.
 Nearby was a hiking and biking trail that the kids would often venture down, walkie talkies in hand, and head to the rocky beach where they could scout for frogs and non-venomous snakes.